 Remember the concern that many expressed in the early 1990s as President George H.W.
 Bush announced the military intervention to remove Iraq from its unlawful invasion & occupation of Kuwait?
 All of the media talked about the vaunted Republican Guards, how they would be formidable fighters and America would have high casualties.
 Despite the media doctrine of selling more drama than fact, Desert Storm/Shield was a great success — but what exactly is the Obama doctrine?

-Striking in a fashion similar to the World War II German blitzkrieg which covered huge chunks of real estate in hours, not days or months, American forces pushed Saddam Hussein’s military out of Kuwait and decimated his Army and Air Force.
-The action was brilliant, quickly accomplished and America moved into a decade without hostile action but a nervous unease about the intentions of Saddam Hussein, a brutal dictator who maintained power through force and oppression.
+Striking in a fashion similar to the Army Air Corps over Berlin during World War II, which covered huge chunks of real estate in hours, not days or months, American forces pushed Saddam Hussein’s military out of Kuwait.
+Bush Sr. decimated the radical Sunni’s Army and Air Force.
+The action was brilliant, completely warranted, quickly accomplished and America moved into a decade without hostile action but a nervous unease about the intentions of Saddam Hussein, a brutal dictator who maintained power through force and oppression.

-During that period, Hussein continued to rattle his saber, speaking in harsh terms about the evil of America and his people continued to suffer, particularly the Kurds and other independent minded factions who refused to offer total compliance with the will of Hussein.
+During that period, Hussein — who formed the Baath Party (Sunni) and seized power in the 1970s going on to kill 1 Million Iranians, continued to rattle his saber, speaking in harsh terms about the evil of America and his people continued to suffer, particularly the Kurds and other independent minded factions who refused to offer total compliance with the will of Hussein.
 Executions continued on a daily basis for those who were found guilty of trumped up crimes against the state by a kangaroo court system and women were often abused and sexually exploited by Hussein’s henchmen.

 Fast forward to September 11, 2001 and the death and destruction at the World Trade Center, carried out by Islamic terrorists.
 Suddenly, America had to start looking at the reality of Islamic hatred for America and Iraq’s hostility for America was one of the things that had to be analyzed as word began to spread that Iraq was building a large arsenal of chemical weapons.
 This seemed likely since they had used such weapons years before in a bloody war with Iran.